EGA-archive/ega-quickview/README.md

 	ega-qv [options] <EGA-server> <mountpoint>

-For example, the user silverdaz can connect (if it is an EGA user), using:
+For example, the user `silverdaz` can connect to `outbox.ega-archive.org`, using:

 	ega-qv -o seckey=~/.ssh/c4gh.key silverdaz@outbox.ega-archive.org ~/EGA

-You will get prompted for the Crypt4GH passphrase
+You will get prompted for the Crypt4GH passphrase (and eventually your password to connect to the server, unless you used an ssh-key (recommended)).

 ## Todo

-- [x] Compile for MacOS
 - [ ] Create documentation on ReadTheDocs
-- [x] Handle the SSH/Crypt4GH keys internally or externally
 - [ ] Remove the passphrase prompt if the key is not locked (Not recommended).